tardate/LittleArduinoProjects/Electronics101/PierceGateOscillator/README.md

 The feedback resistor Rf is there to linearize the CMOS inverter.
 For 4.273MHz, an Rf in the order of 1-5MΩ would be expected.

-### Componenet Selection - Practice
+### Component Selection - Practice

 So I wired that all up on a breadboard .. and no oscillation, even with moderate changes in the component values.
 I'm blaming the 74LS14, as other examples I've seen documented use the better performing 74HC14.

-After much experimentation, I was able to get it to perform - but only once I'de rediced the feedback resistor all the way down to 2.2kΩ.
+After much experimentation, I was able to get it to perform - but only once I'd reduced the feedback resistor all the way down to 2.2kΩ.
 At this level, the circuit is operating more like a classic SchmittOscillator, which would have an expected frequency of around [5.7MHz](http://www.wolframalpha.com/input/?i=1%2F(1.2+*+2.2k%CE%A9+*+66pF)).